lhindman/cs121-lab02/README.md

 Create a version of the previous project that reversed the computation.
 That is, read a value representing a number of seconds, and then print the equivalent amount of time as a combination of hourse, minutes, and seconds.
 (For example, 9999 seconds is equivalent to 2 hours, 46 minutes, and 39 seconds.)

 ### Impementation Guide
-1. Expanded the folder named A4-SecondsConverter and create a new file named SecondsConverter.java
+1. Expand the folder named A4-SecondsConverter and create a new file named SecondsConverter.java
 2. Design a program to satisfy the requirements in the Problem Description and enter the program code in SecondsConverter.java
 3. Test the program using the run link above the main method
 4. Commit the changes to your local repository with a message stating that Activity 4 is completed.